jkeohan/rctr-2-14-22/w03d04/intro-to-state.md

 ### Bonus - Using Conditional Logic and Ternary Operators

-Since React is all JavaScript we can use all of our previous JS expertise when trying to implement additional, non React specific, logic.
-Let's take a look at the following:
+Since React is a JavaScript library we can use all of our previous JS expertise when trying to implement additional, non React specific, logic.
+Let's take a look at a few ways to implement conditional logic:

 - IF/ELSE
 - Switch Statement